PHEV pushed from entry CX-60 - now its a big six

 The six-cylinder engine in the CX-60 (and CX-80) detunes to 209kW and 450Nm but even though it clocks a solid 1949kg at the kerb, the car is nonetheless 100kg lighter than the PHEV and has 200kgs less to heft than the CX-90.

-Economy-wise, though, the 3.3-litre is no threat to the plug-in saint, the 7.9L/100km cited reminding why it has a larger, by eight litres’, fuel tank capacity than the PHEV ,for which Mazda claims an optimal condition fuel use of 2.3 litres per 100km and just 54 grams per kilometre of CO2, these figures based on WLTP-3 factoring.
+Economy-wise, though, the 3.3-litre is no threat to the plug-in saint.
+The 7.9L/100km official consumption reminds why it has a larger, by eight litres’, fuel tank capacity than the PHEV, for which Mazda claims an optimal condition fuel use of 2.3 litres per 100km and just 54 grams per kilometre of CO2, these figures based on WLTP-3 factoring.

 The switch from Touring to SP grade means some changes to specification.
 The latter has leather seat trim (electrically adjustable and with front seat heating), black metallic 20-inch alloy wheels, and LED headlights.
 Gloss black exterior mirrors combined with black chrome signature wing and honeycomb front grille.
 Power operated tailgate, 360 View Monitor and the innovative Personalisation System are also standard equipment.